 Wild Grapes – I can eat wild grapes until my lips burn.
 So yummy!
 I haven’t found any patches in SD yet but I know of three locations in MN where every tree is covered in grape vines.
 I have only had luck around August.

 Stinging Nettles – You can eat this raw if you roll it in your hand first!
-But I like to blanch the leaves and fry it up like a cooked spinach.
-Good on spaghetti.
-Stinging nettles is tastiest late spring and early summer but totally edible if cooked until fall.
-YOU CAN EAT THESE RAW!
-Just roll them in your hand first to break all the fine hairs.
+But I like to blanch the leaves and fry it up like cooked spinach.
+Add lemon and veggi butter for taste or its good on spaghetti.
+Stinging nettles are tastiest late spring and early summer but totally edible if cooked until fall.

 Wood Sorrel/Sweet Clover – I new this one since I was a kid!
 Fresh leaves taste like green apple peels.
 We pluck them while hiking or use on salads.
 The purple version is beautiful in our garden.
 Spring to fall!